f1redf0x/exvirion-web/content/posts/reverse_vpn.md

 * NAT Masquerading

-Incidentally, this these are also the same techniques that used when [turning a linux device into a makeshift router](https://www.baeldung.com/linux/server-router-configure).
+Incidentally, these are also the same techniques that are used when [turning a linux device into a makeshift router](https://www.baeldung.com/linux/server-router-configure).

 So after all this time, it ends up being remarkably simple to setup.
 There is no need to rely on a commercial product to pull this off at all, though it is a ton easier to use a tool that handles the steps for you.